 Do you have any images of Dronfield you can share with us?
 Please visit our archive page

-The quilts were designed and made to highlight the three main periods of Dronfield and District’s history - the Medieval, 17th/18th centuries and the results of the lead trade and the industrial developments of the Victorian period.
+The quilts have been designed around the three main periods in Dronfield and District’s history - the Medieval, 17th/18th centuries and the results of the lead trade and the industrial developments of the Victorian period.

 The adult quilters focused on the Medieval period and are entering their quilt in the NEC ‘Festival of Quilts’ exhibition in Birmingham in August.

-Local primary schools have took up the challenge of the 17th/18th centuries and produced fantastic designs based on their research, and Henry Fanshawe are took a modern approach to the Victorian period to produce something that is truly amazing.
+Our local primary schools have taken up the challenge of the 17th/18th centuries and produced fantastic designs based on their research of that time and Henry Fanshawe are taking a modern approach to the Victorian period.

-Out of these fantastic and dedicated teams, our own quilting group ‘The Quilting Barn’ was established.
-It is a group that takes a unique approach to the quilting process.
-They aspire to become a centre of excellence for artistic quilting, inspired by themes and encouraging self-expression and free thinking of the individuals within the group.
-They hope to develop unique ideas and following them through in activities and projects to lead to the completion of a piece/product with the facilitation of an artistic director.
+Out of this fantastic dedicated teams, our own artistic quilting has emerged our own quilting group ‘The Quilting Barn’ – a group that takes a unique approach to the quilting process: To become a centre of excellence for artistic quilting inspired by themes and encouraging self-expression and free thinking of the individuals within the group.
+Developing unique ideas and following these creations through in activities and projects to the completion of a piece/product with the facilitation of an artistic director.

 ‘The quality of the earliest surviving timberwork inside Hall Barn and its location on the edge of a steep slope with commanding views over the river valley, suggest that the building represents the remains of an important house.
 Details of its carpentry single Hall Barn out as an outstanding example of late Medieval craftsmanship.’
 Stanley Jones, Historic Buildings Specialist